Shoreditch really does seem to have originally been the shore of a ditch, but no-one seems sure which ditch it was.

 On the western edge of Shoreditch, Old Street Roundabout may no longer be a roundabout, but Old Street is genuinely old, probably at least Roman.
 Shoreditch High Street meanwhile (and Kingsland Road) is most definitely Roman, having been part of Ermine Street, the old Roman road to York.
 At the junction where all these roads meet is St Leonard’s Church, whose bells are the ones which are famous for saying, “When I grow rich.”
 It is quite possible that there was previously a Roman shrine here, and it seems there was also a spring, which fed the Deepditch and the Walbrook.
 At any rate, there was a church here by Anglo-Saxon times, although the present-day building dates back only to 1740.

-If Shoreditch today – at any rate before the pandemic, and we hope after it too – is a major centre for nightlife and entertainment, that’s actually nothing new.
+If Shoreditch today is a major centre for nightlife and entertainment, that’s actually nothing new.
 In 1575, the City of London banned plays (partly as an anti-plague measure, but largely just from prudery), so theatres moved out beyond the City’s boundaries, and Shoreditch became a big centre for them.
 London’s two most important playhouses – The Theatre and The Curtain – flanked Hollywell Lane, just off Shoreditch High Street.
 Shakespeare regularly performed here, Romeo and Juliet premiered here, and St Leonard’s was “the actors’ church”.

 In Victorian times, the City Road was well-known for its pubs and music halls.
 Working-class Londoners would often end up spending their money “Up and down the City Road, in and out the Eagle,” to the extent that they then had to pop (pawn) their weasel (coat) to pay for basic groceries like tuppenny rice and treacle.
 Meanwhile Hoxton, in Victorian times and even in the 1950s – long before it was famous for its fins – was a very poor neighbourhood, regarded by many outsiders as squalid and not very reputable.